vasile007/london-rotterdam-wan-simulation/README.md

 A subnet mask of **/26 (255.255.255.192)** is used, providing:
 - 64 IP addresses per subnet
 - 62 usable host addresses
-- Sufficient capacity for current requirements
+- Sufficient capacity for the required number of hosts

 The network consists of:
 - One LAN at the London site